Life success begins with kindergarten.

 Sims noted that kindergartners must take in so much at the beginning of school: They learn to wait their turn, stand in line, be still and listen, and find their way to the bathroom and gym.
 Teachers realize that learning new routines is stressful to kids, and the program aims to make learning easier.

-Kinder Care makes a huge difference for youngsters at West End Elementary School in Altoona, said Principal Paige Cash.
-Kinder Care establishes the basic routines and makes for an easier start for teachers.
+Kinder Camp makes a huge difference for youngsters at West End Elementary School in Altoona, said Principal Paige Cash.
+Kinder Camp establishes the basic routines and makes for an easier start for teachers.

 “The program is fabulous,” said Cash, who earned her elementary education degree from Jacksonville State University, and holds master’s degrees in counseling and administration.
 “It’s great for the community, great for parents and for the kids transitioning into school.

 “I think it removes the nervousness and beginning-of-school jitters,” Cash said.
-“School can be very new to them, so when it’s time for school, they’ve already experienced it through Kinder Care.”
+“School can be very new to them, so when it’s time for school, they’ve already experienced it through Kinder Camp.”

-UWEC started Kinder Care in 2014 to help with schools in rural counties without day care programs.
+UWEC started Kinder Camp in 2014 to help with schools in rural counties without day care programs.

 “The purpose is to teach them the 1-2-3s and ABCs about their new routine – sitting in their seats, where the gym is, how to go through the lunch line and learn how to hold the lunch tray,” said Sims, who has worked with UWEC for 10 years.